-This January has been all about dinosaurs with Mother Goose Time’s Dinosaur Dig preschool theme.
+This January has been all about dinosaurs with Experience Preschool’s dinosaur preschool theme.
 We had a lot of fun being preschool paleontologists.
 We used tools to brush and discover “dinosaur bones” and create our own fossils.
 These experiences allow children to better understand what a paleontologist does.

 Our daily topic poster introduces what we’ll be learning about each day.
 Day one is about Paleontologists.
 That sounds like a big topic for little kids, but when we explain that paleontologists are scientists who study dinosaurs, they begin to understand.
 Paleontologists look for dinosaur bones like the person in the picture.

 We start each month by writing our names.
-For Dinosaur Dig, the suggestion was to write our names dinosaur style!
+For this month’s dinosaur theme, the suggestion was to write our names dinosaur style!
 So I wrote each child’s name and added -saur to the end.
 That was fun!
 All month long, we had dinosaur names.
 At nap time everyone was a “napasaurus”.

 Writing the names in highlighter allows the children to copy their letters without being overwhelmed.
 As you can see, my group is young and most are not yet writing their own names.
 That’s okay though, they are recognizing their names and identifying some letters.
 We’ll see progress as the year goes on!
 These name tags are great for monthly portfolios.
 Add the date to each one so you don’t forget.